 In government, the basic reporting entity is a fund.
 A fund is defined as an independent fiscal and accounting entity with a self-balancing set of accounts recording cash and/or other resources together with all related liabilities, obligations, inflows, outflows, and equities, which are segregated for the purpose of carrying on specific activities or attaining certain objectives in accordance with special regulations, restrictions, or limitations.
 A balance sheet and statement of revenues, expenditures, and changes in fund balance have been presented for the General Fund activity attributable to the transactions of the Academy.
-In addition, a balance sheet and statement of revenues, expenditures, and changes in fund balance have been presented for each of the individual nonshared governmental funds administered by the Academy.
+In addition, a balance sheet and statement of the individual nonshared governmental funds administered by the Academy.